ojha-ravi/cypress-vaccine-slot-booking/README.md

 4. Click on `slot_booking_bbmp.js` in cypress panel.

-5. Them A new instance of chrome will be open, enter OTP when it asked for it.
+5. Then A new instance of chrome will be opened, enter OTP when it asks for it.

 6. Click on `Verify Otp` button

 7. Select a `beneficiary`

-8. Click on `play`, you can find something like this on top.
+8. Click on `play`, you can find something like this on top of the opened chrome.

     <img src="./assets/replay.png" alt="drawing" style="width:100px;display:block;"/>